SASB - What is Sustainability Accounting Standards Board (SASB) Standards

 2. Consolidation of the Climate Disclosure Standards Board (CDSB—A CDP initiative) and the VRF by June 2022

-3. Publication of prototype climate and general disclosure requirements
+3. Publication of climate and general disclosure requirements

-These requirements are being developed by the Technical Readiness Working Group (TRWG), with contributions from CDSB, IASB, TCFD, VRF, and World Economic Forum representatives.
+These requirements are being developed by the Technical Readiness Working Group (TRWG), with contributions from CDSB, IASB, TCFD, VRF, and World Economic Forum.

 Recognition

-The SASB Standards are recognized especially for financial disclosures, as 1) the VRF is set up in a structure similar to that of other financial standard-setting bodies, and 2) the Standards focus on providing detailed data for financially material sustainability factors.
+The SASB Standards are recognised for financial disclosures, as the VRF is set up in a structure similar to that of other financial standard-setting bodies, and the Standards focus on providing detailed data for financially material sustainability factors.

-This approach has been recognized by independent firms, such as BlackRock, in Larry Fink's 2020 letter to CEOs, and the State Street Global Advisors (SSGA).
-Notably, SSGA utilizes the SASB materiality framework to determine scores for their R-Factor™ system, which generates unique ESG scores for public companies.
+This approach has been recognised by independent firms, such as BlackRock, and the State Street Global Advisors (SSGA).
+Notably, SSGA utilises the SASB materiality framework to determine scores for their R-Factor™ system, which generates unique ESG scores for public companies.

 The Bloomberg SASB ESG Index Family also builds upon SASB Standards and SSGA's scoring system to create ESG policy benchmarks.

-As with the GRI Standards, the SASB Standards are widely recognized in the sustainability field, and using the SASB Standards as a guideline may contribute to higher sustainability ratings with independent rating organizations such as Ecovadis or the CDP’s A List (note that the SASB, now VRF, does not issue ratings).
+The SASB Standards are widely recognised and their use may contribute to higher sustainability ratings with independent rating organisations such as Ecovadis or the CDP’s A List.

 Limits of the SASB Standards

-The SASB’s biggest limitation is its focus on financial materiality.
+The SASB’s biggest limitation is its focus on financial materiality and its exclusion of the impact an organisation and its operations have on its stakeholders.

-However, this is not necessarily a weakness—the SASB does recommend that companies utilize other sets of standards, such as the GRI Standards, that are complementary to the SASB Standards and help create a more holistic view of a company’s sustainability prospects.
+At the same time, the SASB recommends companies utilise other sets of standards, such as the GRI Standards, that are complementary to the SASB Standards and help understand and communicate a more holistic view of a company’s sustainability prospects.

 SASB Standards today